Notice of Pre-AIA or AIA Status

 a material supply chamber having a material-filled unit that is filled with the film formation material to supply to the hearth liner (Macionczyk, Fig. 1, L358-362, replenishing device 40 is located above crucible 31 and contains evaporation material 11), wherein the material supply chamber is connected to the film formation chamber via a communication path (Macionczyk, Fig. 1, L406-423, storage container 41).

-Macionczyk fails to teach wherein the material supply chamber having a gate valve and can be set to a predetermined pressure atmosphere,
+Macionczyk fails to teach a material supply chamber separated from the film formation chamber, wherein the material supply chamber having a gate valve and configured to be set to a predetermined pressure atmosphere,

 wherein after inside of the material supply chamber is set to the predetermined pressure atmosphere in a state in which the film formation chamber is set to the film formation atmosphere, the gate valve is opened to supply the film formation material filling the material-filled unit to the hearth liner via the communication path,

-wherein the film formation device further comprises a weight measuring instrument that measures a weight of the film formation material supplied to the hearth liner.
+wherein the film formation device further comprises a weight measuring instrument that measures a weight of the film formation material supplied to the hearth liner, and

 wherein after inside of the material supply chamber is set to the predetermined pressure atmosphere in a state in which the film formation chamber is set to the film formation atmosphere (Kusunoki, Fig. 9, [0074], relay chamber 210 is evacuated and maintained in high vacuum, and process chamber 100 is maintained in vacuum, [0050]), the gate valve is opened to supply the film formation material filling the material-filled unit to the hearth liner via the communication path (Kusunoki, Fig. 9, [0076]-[0030], vacuum valve 220-1 is opened and material 2 is supplied from supply device 230 to hopper 29 to evaporation source 30).